Suggestions or feedback?

 Learn about the life and presidency of John F. Kennedy at his namesake library.

-Appreciate the classics at the Museum of Fine Arts , or get some hands-on learning at the Museum of Science .
+Experience the exceptional collection of one of the oldest art institutions in the nation, Boston’s Museum of Fine Arts , or get some hands-on learning at the Museum of Science .

 Climb to the top of the Bunker Hill Monument for a panoramic view of Boston.